mchalupa/dg/README.md

   ; x   br i1 %31, label %19, label %32, !dbg !166
 ```

-Other interesting debugging options are `ptr`, `rd`, `dd`, `cd`, `postdom` to annotate points-to information,
+Other options for `-annotate` are `pta`, `dd`, `cd`, `memacc` to annotate points-to information,
-reaching definitions, data dependences, control dependences or post-dominator information.
+data dependencies, control dependencies or memory accessed by instructions.
 You can provide comma-separated list of more options (`-annotate cd,slice,dd`)

 ### Example

-We can try slice for example this program (with respect to the assertion):
+We can try slicing, for example, this program (with respect to the assertion):

 ```C
 #include <assert.h>